-IDEA Lab, the in vitro testing laboratory of IDEA Tests Group, offers, with more than 25 year experience, all the services necessary to provide stability assessment of a cosmetic product required by the Cosmetics Regulation EU 1223/2009
+IDEA Microbio, the IDEA TESTS GROUP laboratory dedicated to microbiology, offers, with more than 25 years experience, all the services necessary to provide stability assessment of a cosmetic product required by the Cosmetics Regulation EU 1223/2009

 Cosmetic products must be safe for human health and the Regulation requires that a Cosmetic Product Safety Report (CPSR) is set up that includes a section on the stability.
 The aim is to determine the shelf life of finished products or the Period After Opening (PAO).